BBaysinger/bb-portfolio/deploy/DEPLOYMENT.md

 ## Scope

-This document now describes the legacy, single EC2 instance deployment model (canonical prod + optional dev profile) after pausing the Lagoon (blue/green) strategy.
-Lagoon artifacts were preserved under `infra-lagoon/` and `deploy-lagoon/` and documented separately.
+This document describes the legacy, single EC2 instance deployment model (canonical prod + optional dev profile).
 Day‑to‑day operations should rely on the simplified approach below for faster recovery and reduced complexity.

 ## Current Status (Legacy Model)